jiaxuanw1/VigenereCipher/README.md

 Here is how the Vigenère Cipher is used to encrypt a message in plain text:

 **Step 1:**
 Using the key word/phrase, generate a key with the same length as the plain text.
 Start by removing all spaces and punctuation.
 If the key is longer than the plain text, start from the beginning of the keyword and use as many letters as needed for the key.
 If the plain text is longer than the key (as is usually the case), once the end of the keyword is reached, just repeat the keyword as many times as necessary.

 **Step 2:**
 Now, since the plain text and the key have the same length, we can assign each letter in the plain text to a letter in the key.

 **Step 3:**
 Each letter in the key denotes a shift, where A=0, B=1, C=2, and so on, up to Z=25.
 So now, since each letter in the plain text message has been assigned a shift, simply apply the corresponding shift to each letter to obtain your encrypted message.

-This can be reversed to decrypt messages; instead of adding the shifts, subtract them.
+To decrypt messages, the shifting is done in reverse; instead of adding the shift values, subtract them.